abhirath-a/nixfiles/README.md

 > my NixOS configuration as a flake.

 using:
-- hyprland
+- niri
-- rofi (rofi-gtk)
+- fuzzel
 - stylix + kanso
 - neovim (with my custom config)
-- ghostty
+- alacritty